 I wish I could go into more detail about all the interesting and useful tips I have gleaned from these vintage makeup guides but I think it would be better for you to get your own copy and see for yourself.
 (Seriously, I don’t recommend products lightly but this one is worth a five star rating.)

-The guides are available as one bundle with all four guides or you can buy them individually if you are only interested in one era.
+The guides are available as one bundle with all four guides or you can buy them individually if you are only interested in one decade.
 Click the picture to read more about each guide: